 This atmospheric feature arguably is the polar vortex in its truest sense, especially as we get above the lowest levels and into the middle stratosphere, where it’s most consistently a well-defined circular or oblong vortex with the center over or close to the poles.
 The strength peaks during each hemisphere’s winter.

 This vortex wobbles around and occasionally splits (like the model forecast above is projecting it to do at the end of the loop), and its influence can extend sufficiently lower to affect our weather on the ground.
 But many times when arctic air blasts, ironically the stratospheric polar vortex is with little or no culpability.
+[Addendum January 28, 2019: This month’s change to a colder pattern in the U.S. Lower 48 is an example of a case in which that was related to goings-on in the stratosphere.
+And the upcoming extreme cold has an intense TPV (defined below) with it as well.]

 The tropospheric circumpolar vortex